 How do I renew my licensing?

 Please contact your sales rep or an authorized Verkada partner or reseller to purchase Command licenses.
 Once purchased, you can claim these licenses into your Organization as a renewal.
 Claiming licenses into your Organization as a renewal means that these licenses will automatically activate once your current Organization’s co-term expiration date has been reached.
-At this time, your licensed units for cameras, viewing stations, sensors, and doors (maximum numbers you can manage in your Organization) will update based on your renewal licenses, and your new co-terminated future expiration date will be in effect.
+At this time, your licensed units for devices (maximum numbers you can manage in your Organization) will update based on your renewal licenses, and your new co-terminated future expiration date will be in effect.

 Will I be notified before my license expires?